local8-bill/fuxi_ea/docs/features/d_065_conversational_interaction_mandate.md

 ---

+### 🔧 Retrofit Guidelines for Existing Modules

+#### ROI Dashboard
+- Replace static filter panels with conversational filters (“Which domain’s ROI would you like to explore?”).
+- Auto-summarize changes in natural language (“Finance ROI increased 14% since your last run”).
+- Embed “Explain this” prompts beside any metric that links back to Math Explainers.

+#### Sequencer
+- Convert stage configuration into guided dialogue:
+  - “Would you like to simulate a dual-run for ERP NextGen?”
+  - “Shall I calculate transition cost overlap for Stage 2?”
+- Maintain timeline visuals, but drive their configuration through dialogue.

+#### Graph (React Flow)
+- When a user clicks a node:
+  “This system has 5 dependencies and 2 unresolved edges.
+Would you like to see its impact?”
+- Support conversational filtering:
+  “Show only cross-domain edges in the Finance cluster.”

+#### Onboarding
+- Use the AI questions we outlined earlier to establish **tone, intent, and tolerance for change**.
+- Persist responses as part of the enterprise model (metadata tied to persona).

+---

 **Author:** Fuxi Core Design Group
 **Status:** Adopted
 **Applies to:** All modules, directives, and future UX implementations within the Fuxi Ecosystem.